Now the media coverage of ABCP retail investors has become a bit of a frenzy.

 Financial Post, March 26, 2008

-news Credit union's position worries investor
+Credit union's position worries investor

 No indemnity for lost investment made through Credential Securities